COVID-19 and your visit to Fort Wellington National Historic Site

 - Parking lot

-- Open Thursday to Monday, 9 am to 5 pm
+- Open Thursday to Monday, noon to 4 pm

 - Visitor centre